DeREVIEWtive/dereviewtive.github.io/lessons/rules.md

 The outside function is always the last operation you would perform when evaluating.
 For instance, to find <math><mi>R</mi><mo stretchy="false">(</mo><mn>2</mn><mo stretchy="false">)</mo></math>, you would first evaluate <math><mn>5</mn><mo stretchy="false">(</mo><mn>2</mn><mo stretchy="false">)</mo><mo>−</mo><mn>8</mn></math> and then take the square root of the result.
 The square root is the last operation, making it the outside function.

+## Try to Solve
+It's now your turn to solve derivatives using the aformentioned rules, below are

 <style>
 mi {